Modern Slavery Act 2015 Statement Financial year – 1st April 2019 to 31st March 2020

 Working with Hope for Justice we have delivered Moderns Slavery Awareness training to our Board Members, Management Teams, Supervisors and all staff in key positions.

-Modern Slavery awareness is now covered in Induction training and we are working with Hope for Justice who are training our internal auditors
+Modern Slavery awareness is now covered in Induction training and we are working with Hope for Justice and the Slave Free Alliance who are training our internal auditors.

 External Partnerships and Continuous Improvement Initiatives